 Considering b) of WRC-15 Resolution 763 (WRC-15) states that the boundary between the Earth’s atmosphere and space is usually assumed to be 100 kilometres above the Earth’s surface.

-* Note by the Secretariat: This Resolution was revised by WRC-15.

 It failed in voting, however it was used in the studies that the CPM Report refers to.

 * Reference(s) used in the CPM Report.